CheriABI Showcase

 Having access to the stack is all well and good, but surely there is more to a process than that.
 At the beginning of a CheriABI process's life, the capability in

-value we have already (indirectly) seen above, there are many other capabilities to nearby parts of the address space, including the initial environment vector (AT_ENVV
+AT_ARGVvalue we have already (indirectly) seen above, there are many other capabilities to nearby parts of the address space, including the initial environment vector (AT_ENVV) and the executable path (AT_EXECPATH).More usefully, however,

 -